Márcio Souza (footballer)

-Márcio Souza da Silva (born January 14, 1980) is a Brazilian footballer.
+Márcio Souza da Silva (born 14 January 1980) is a Brazilian former footballer.
 After previously playing for two years in Persela Lamongan, in the 2009/2010 season, he played second-level competition with Semen Padang in Indonesia, when his club won third place and promotion to the Indonesia Super League.
 On 4 April 2012, he joined Persib Bandung.

 On 6 July 2016, Márcio Souza was arrested in Belford Roxo, Rio de Janeiro for match fixing in Brazil.